 Silver’s at The Wharf is one of the oldest continuously operating seafood restaurants on the Mendocino Coast.
 Silver’s is a classic American seafood house with a lovely touch of Mayan influence.

 The restaurant, bar, and deck are on the second floor of a waterfront building.
 The indoor dining areas have picture windows framing Noyo Inlet, Noyo River Bridge, and the Pacific Ocean.
 I love the view on a stormy day.

-The menu has traditional fish-house classics like fish ‘n’ chips, Captain’s Platter, Calamari, Salmon, Petrale Sole, Scampi, and Clam Chowder.
+The menu has traditional fish-house classics like fish ‘n’ chips, Calamari, Salmon, Petrale Sole, Scampi, and Clam Chowder.

-My absolute favorite classic dish is Shrimp Louie.
-The Bay Shrimp are fresh, plump, pink, and perfectly chilled.
+My absolute favorite classic dish is Louis Salad with Bay shrimp.
+The shrimp are fresh, plump, pink, and perfectly chilled.
 The Louie dressing is authentic, not the often-substituted Thousand Island.
-The ingredients are fresh and lively, but the jewels of the salad are the house-roasted beets.
+Their delicious ingredients are fresh and lively, but the jewels of the salad are the house-roasted beets.
 I always ask for extra.

 A beloved seasonal appetizer is flash-fried Night Fish—similar to anchovies.
 Locally netted each day when in season, they are crunchy, tender, and addictive.
 Top your Caesar Salad with flash-fried Night Fish for a local twist on a classic.

 Flavors of the Chef/Owner’s Mayan heritage are at home with the traditional American fare.
 The smoked chipotle slaw is crisp, creamy, and just a little bit zippy.
 The Mayan fusion Burrito is enormous; it’s more than enough for two.
 There’s a veggie burrito option.